Exercise SPRING STEP (AT)

-The next proposed AT camp will hopefully be in: TBC.
+The next proposed AT camp will hopefully be in: Swynnerton Training Camp, Eccleshall

 The dates are around: 4th - 11th April 2020

 What activities are you offering?

-The provisional activities will hopefully be: rock climbing (on proper rock), hillwalking and mountain biking around a national park.
-Other activities might include cultural visit, bowling, go-karting and a theme park or water park.
+The provisional activities will hopefully be: rock climbing (on proper rock), kayaking, bushcraft and mountain biking around a national park.

 How much will it cost and how do I sign up?

-It is estimated to cost around £TBC (depending on economies of scale), which includes the travel ), food & accommodation and all the activities.
+It is estimated to cost £250 (depending on economies of scale), which includes the travel, food and accommodation and all the activities.

 To sign up, click on the 'Apply Here' button.
-Places will be limited to 30 cadets on a first come first serve basis, moderated with weekly attendance history.
-Once the trip is confirmed we will require a non-refundable deposit of £TBC to secure your place.
+Places will be limited to 24 cadets on a first come first serve basis, moderated with weekly attendance history.
+Once the trip is confirmed we will require a non-refundable deposit of £125 to secure your place.
 Reserve places are allowed and will be offered in order of priority of signing up.